Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 ```

 It covers the API wrappers, the settings and their persistence, the classification of a byte, the
-masking policy, the growth loop and its bounds, the output parts, the menu entry, and the entry
+masking policy, the growth loop and its bounds, the output parts, the reading of a pasted
+signature, the search and where it looks, the picker and the jump, the menu entries and the
-file executed twice.
-There are 167 checks.
+shortcut, and the entry file executed twice.
+There are 296 checks, and one of them is the round
+trip: what the copying half writes, in all five combinations of output parts, is read back by the
+finding half as the same pattern.

 CEStub.lua is the Cheat Engine it runs against, and the interesting thing about it is that it
 carries a small model of an x86-64 decoder rather than a table of canned answers.
 A canned table